UmangAj/Practical_And_Projects/README.md

-# My_Practical
+# Practical_And_Project
-In this repository I have added all my practical files.
+In this repository I have added all my practical files and Projects.